LineIndent/fletxible/README.md

 ## License

-Flet Material Library is open-source and licensed under the [MIT License](LICENSE).
+Flexible is open-source and licensed under the [MIT License](LICENSE).